bino282/VQA-VLSP2022/README.md

 ```
 python train.py
 ```
-if GPU is limits, you can set gradient_checkpoiting=True and model.config.use_cache=False in mt5_trainer.py
+if GPU is limited, you can set gradient_checkpoiting=True and model.config.use_cache=False in mt5_trainer.py

 you can change size of model from large to base in model_params in mt5_trainer.py